csjewell/git-next-tag/README.md

     v0.2.1-pre
     1.4.9-rc.16-pre

-By default, the +pre marker, while not used in tags, will be used in any files where git-next-tag is allowed to update the version, AFTER a new tag is committed.
+By default, the -pre marker, while not used in tags, will be used in any files where git-next-tag is allowed to update the version, AFTER a new tag is committed.
 After the new tag is committed, the last number in the version (either the patch level or the release-state modifier) will be incremented, and the -pre will be added.
 Then a new automatically-generated commit will be pushed.
 This behavior can be turned off.

 ## Configuration file